FdelMazo/cl-aristid/README.md

 ### Everything together

-So I hear you want a fractal plant which has some branches longer than the other ones, some in white and some in salmon?
+So I hear you want a fractal plant which has some branches in white and some in salmon?
 Hold my parenthesis!

 ```lisp
 (defaristid F :len 4 :color "white")